binarynonsense/comic-book-reader/docs/README.en.md

 > Notes:
 >
-> [1]: Including password protected PDF, CBZ (AES encryption not supported), CB7 and CBR files.
+> [1]: Including password protected PDF, CBZ, CB7 and CBR files.
 >
 > [2]: Images only.
 >
-> [3]: Reading EPUB Ebooks is an experimental / extra feature outside the main scope of the project.
-It may not work for all files and could be removed in future versions if necessary.
->
-> [4]: Creating and modifying CBR files are disabled by default.
+> [3]: Creating and modifying CBR files are disabled by default.
 They can be enabled in the preferences but require a third-party command-line tool ([rar](https://www.win-rar.com/cmd-shell-mode.html?&L=0) from WinRAR) to be installed in the system.
->
-> [5]: PDF files larger than 2GB are not supported.

 ## Downloads: